 Having an outside point of view made me realize I don’t need a more oversized kitchen.

-I need to make better use of the space I have and have less stuff!
+I need to make better use of my space and have less stuff!

 Make Your Kitchen Make Sense